 WHAT IT TAKES TO TRULY CHANGE

 True internal change doesn’t feel very good, at least not at first.
-True internal change requires that people become conscious, honest, surrender control, develop acceptance, and commit to an ongoing process.
+True internal change requires that people become conscious, be honest, surrender control, practice acceptance, and commit to an ongoing process.
 Looks look at each of these with a bit more detail.

+Being Honest.
 True change requires honesty.
 Honesty with ourselves and with others.
-Honesty means that you sincerely attempt to acknowledge what you experience in each moment, and for your own sake, because the pain of being dishonest is often greater than the pain of actually being honest.
-Read that last sentence again if you have to, because it’s true.
+Honesty means that you sincerely attempt to acknowledge what you experience in each moment, because the long-term pain of being dishonest is often greater than the short-term pain of actually being honest.
 We all project a false self into the world that is based on what culture and our families tell us is acceptable and not acceptable.
 In the process of growing up, we learn to become dishonest with ourselves about (and lose touch with) who we are.
 Honesty facilitates change, not only in you, but in those around you.
 When we are vulnerable, it gives others permission to do the same.

 Commit to an Ongoing Process.
 Above all else, real change means committing to a process.
 It’s one thing to read interesting information somewhere and get that temporary “a-ha” moment, and it’s something else entirely to actually sustain change over a long period of time.
-The truth about change is that it takes a long time…like, a long long time.
+The truth about change is that it takes a long time…like, a really long time.
 Think about how many years you have been alive, how many years you have been repeating some pattern or theme in your life.
 You are not going to undo all of those years in an instant, or even a short period.